-As a first-mom time, you might be wondering how your diet affects pregnancy.
+As a first-mom time, you might wonder how your diet affects pregnancy.
 How much caffeine should you consume?
 Can you maintain your vegetarian lifestyle?
 All valid questions to ensure a safe and healthy pregnancy and delivery.

 Dr. Zanotti shares several other risk factors that can result in premature births.
 Some can be controlled, but some cannot.

 “Those who are carrying multiple babies are usually at a higher risk for pre-term delivery, so they are monitored very closely as a precaution,” Dr. Zanotti says.

 “Women who become pregnant at a very young age, as well as women who become pregnant after age 35, also are at a higher risk of pre-term delivery,” she says.

-Lifestyle habits can play a role too, which is why it’s important to avoid smoking, alcohol and the use of illegal drugs.
+Lifestyle habits can play a role too, which is why it’s important to avoid smoking, alcohol and the use of recreational drugs.

 Another risk factor for pre-term delivery exists for women who have had previous procedures performed on their cervix because of pre-cancerous concerns.

 “If you’ve had a procedure to your cervix because of abnormal pap smears and precancerous changes, you are at a higher risk for pre-term labor and pre-term delivery,” Dr. Zanotti says.

 “Women who have had previous pre-term births are at a higher risk in future pregnancies,” Dr. Zanotti says.
 However, some studies have shown that the use of progesterone injections may significantly reduce that risk for these women and are recommended by many providers.